dabakovich/react-native-controlled-mentions/README.md

 ## Parsing Mention's Value

-You can import RegEx that is using in the component and then extract all your mentions from `MentionInput`'s value using your own logic.
+You can import RegEx that is using in the component and then extract all mentions from `textValue` using your own logic.

 ```ts
 import { triggerRegEx } from 'react-native-controlled-mentions';
 ```

-Or you can use `replaceTriggerValues` helper to replace all mentions from `MentionInput`'s input using your replacer function that receives [TriggerData](#type-triggerdata) type and returns string.
+Or you can use `replaceTriggerValues` helper to replace all mentions from `textValue` using your replacer function that receives [TriggerData](#type-triggerdata) type and returns string.

 ```ts